What does the program schedule look like?

 There is space for 44 students.
 If the program does not meet the minimum number of enrolled participants the classes and the program are subject to cancellation and/or will be postponed to a later date.

-The goal is to have the cohorts run twice a year.
-From start to finish it will take 15 months to complete the program.
+The goal is to have the Fresno cohort run once a year.
+From start to finish it will take 17 months to complete the program.

 The courses in the ABBA program are taught by the same Craig School of Business faculty that teach in the traditional programs.
 You can view the faculty directory for each department by clicking here.